Max9414/RPSLS/README.md

 The single signs have been clipped from a [video](https://www.youtube.com/watch?v=zjoVuV8EeOU) on youtube creator Samuel Dozett.

+The popup message window used is from [SweetAlert2](https://sweetalert2.github.io/#examples).

 ### [Content](#table-of-content)

 - The game idea is taken from the serie The Bigbang Theory, as far as I know